Title IX Resources

 - Medical services and forensic examination

-- No contact agreements
+- No contact directives

 With the exception of the resources listed below, all administrators, faculty members and supervisors at the University are mandatory reporters, and must report all incidents of sexual misconduct to the Title IX Coordinator.
+For more information on reporting obligations for faculty and staff, please see our Sexual Misconduct Disclosure Guide.

 The following resources are confidential, and will not share information with the University’s Title IX Coordinator: